 Pursuant to Dutch law, limitations exist relating to the distribution of equity attributable to equity holders.
 Such limitations relate to the subscribed capital stock as well as to legal reserves required by Dutch law as presented above.
 Dutch law also requires that in determining the amount for distribution, the company's ability to continue to pay its debt must be taken into account.
-The total distributable reserves amounted to EUR 1,609m at 31 December 2018 compared to EUR 3,021m at 31 December 2017, which still included the EUR 1,100m perpetual hybrid bonds (see Note 16).
+The total distributable reserves amounted to EUR 1,609m at 31 December 2018 compared to EUR 1,100m perpetual hybrid bonds (see Note 16).